 BY HENRIK DAHL

-It was January 2003 and I was making research on The Merry Pranksters and in particular the so called Acid Tests they were staging.
-I decided to get in touch with Owsley Stanley aka Bear, a legend in the counterculture movement of the 1960s.
+It was January 2003 and I was making research on The Merry Pranksters and in particular the so called Acid Tests that they were staging in California.
+So I decided to get in touch with Owsley Stanley aka Bear, a legend in the counterculture movement of the 1960s.

 Today, Owsley is living with his family in the Australian bushland, making enamels, castings and other works of art.
 I found his email address through his web page, and sent him a few questions I was hoping he would answer.
 After reading about Owsley in various books and articles, I concluded that he would perhaps not be the easiest person to communicate with, coming across as a slightly arrogant person.
 Other sources have indicated that he is a reclusive man – e.g. very few pictures of him have been published in the media, and for many years he declined being interviewed.
 I assume keeping away from journalists in the Sixties, first and foremost had to do with safety.
 What drug manufacturer would want to be known to the police?